hackthedev/dcts-shipping/README.md

 <br>

 ## Licensing
 The software will be free for personal use and for non-profit communities.
-Commercial use will require a license.
+Commercial use will require a license (or maybe not).

 <br>